-ANZSOM is a proposed member of HASANZ ... so what is HASANZ?
+ANZSOM is an Associate Member of HASANZ ... so what is HASANZ?

 For more information about HASANZ, see its website.

 The ANZSOM committee needs feedback from our doctor members regarding the proposed HASANZ Register of OH & S consultants.
 ANZSOM is a Foundation Member of HASANZ, and it is clear that the committee will need to make some decisions on behalf of our members quite soon.
 The Register is due to go live in about March 2016, and there is preparatory work to do in the next month or two.
 Here are some thoughts.
 I have tried to encapsulate views expressed by committee members, but I hope they will chip in if any detail seems to need clarification.

 In the lead up to the new Act, HASANZ is increasingly fielding enquiries from the public and from businesses about various aspects of occupational health and safety.
 There is little doubt that the HASANZ website is gaining prominence, and thanks to ongoing publicity it has the potential to become an important source of inquiries relevant to ANZSOM members, and also an important source of guidance for the public and businesses needing a medical consultant.

 The market for Health & Safety (perhaps particularly Safety) professionals has been loosely controlled in the past, with customers confused about who is suitably qualified and experienced.
 This confusion has also existed in the field of occupational medicine, aggravated by the Medical Council’s move in the early 1990s to discontinue listing doctor’s diplomas, and to drop the title of Specialist.
 It may yet be some years before MCNZ fully counteracts the effects of that decision, so meanwhile in 2013 ANZSOM introduced its ‘Find a Consultant’ web page, which tries to make it clearer to the outsider what levels of expertise exist in this area.
 I look on this as a public service, improving transparency.